 The U.S. housing stock grew by more than 1.17 million from 2018 to 2019, reaching over 139.7 million units, a growth rate of 0.8 percent from 2018 to 2019.
 The national housing stock increased by 7.9 million units (6.0 percent) between 7/1/2010 and 7/1/2019.

 Use the interactive table below to examine housing trends & patterns from 2010-2019.

 View selected metros by county to examine metro change by component county.

 See about related data and tools below.

 The graphic below shows patterns of county housing unit percent change from 2010 to 2018.
+Create your own time period, intervals, colors and more using ProximityOne GIS resources.
 Click graphic for larger view with details.

 - view developed using CV XE GIS software and associated GIS project.